Use this map to find all places mentioned in the article below.

 Turn right on Szerb Street, where you will pass the Saint George Serbian Orthodox Church, built in the 18th century for the once numerous Serbian community of Budapest that found refuge here from the Ottomans.
 The imposing building on Egyetem Square, a handsome plaza, is the city's leading law school that breeds the Hungarian political elite.
 From here, turn right on Kecskeméti Street, then left onto Magyar Street.

-In the late 19th century large parts of the historic downtown were effectively razed and replaced by bigger, grander buildings that better symbolized the city's elevated status in the Austro Hungarian Empire.
-Képíró, Magyar, Vitkovics Mihály, and Semmelweis Streets, all peaceful side streets, however, have retained an air of small-city charm.
+In the late 19th century, most parts of the historic downtown were razed and replaced by bigger, grander buildings that better symbolized the city's elevated status in the Austro Hungarian Empire.
+Magyar is one of those peaceful side streets that retained an air of small-city charm.
 Along here ran Pest's medieval city wall of which bits and pieces have survived—if you catch the concierge at #36 Magyar Street in a good mood, he will let you take a glimpse at the wall's remains inside the building's staircase.

-For a distinctly hipster atmosphere, proceed to the Röser interior courtyard where bearded and tattoed baristas serve excellent specialty coffee at Kontakt under a strict no-milk-in-americano policy.
-Across the alley from Kontakt is Szimply, a hip breakfast-all-day spot run by the same owners.
+For a distinctly hipster atmosphere, proceed to the Röser interior courtyard, where bearded-and-tattoed baristas serve pricey cups of specialty coffee at Kontakt with a strict no-milk and no-sugar policy.
+Across it is Szimply, a similarly trendy breakfast-all-day joint run by the same owners.